Staying Hydrated at Fiesta Events

-Every year, San Antonians gather outside to dance, drink and celebrate at our citywide party, Fiesta.
+Every year, San Antonians gather outside to celebrate at our citywide party, Fiesta.
 But between daytime parades and nighttime festivals, it’s important to stay hydrated and drink plenty of water.

 How can you make drinking water a central part of your lifestyle?
 We have some tips.